Unwelcome Visitors at the Bird Feeder

 There are a few issues field mice bring with them.
 First, they will be attracted to your stored seed.
 For this reason, you should store your seed indoors in a container made especially for animal feed.
 This will keep the seed dry and fresh and make it less likely rodents can chew their way in.

 Second, mice are prolific breeders.
 If they find a rich energy resource such as a bird feeder they are more likely to congregate in that area and multiply.
-As anyone who lives in the country as I do knows, when winter comes the field mice start to come into your house.
+As anyone who lives in the country knows, when winter comes the field mice start to come into your house.
 In fact, they’ll probably come up with a very efficient system of scampering out to get the seed and then running back into your nice, warm home.

 This problem is even worse when the infiltrator is not the common field mouse but one of his bigger, uglier rodent cousins: the Norway Rat.
 Yes, rats are attracted to bird feeders just like squirrels, mice, chipmunks, and other rodents.
 If you have rats in your area they’re going to love your feeder.